fred-kr/signal-editor-v2/README.md

-# BioSignal Exploration and Analysis Tool (BEAT)
+# Signal Editor

-The BioSignal Exploration and Analysis Tool (BEAT) is a GUI application for working with large biosignal datasets (currently limited to ECG and PPG signals).
+Signal Editor is a GUI application for working with large biosignal datasets.